rhyslwells/rhyslwells.github.io/.history/_posts/2024-10-31-Better_Questions_with_the_Data_Archive_20241031212631.md

 ![Image 1](/assets/images/betterqus/image1.png)

-## Expansion: Discovery through Obsidian Copilot
+## Expansion: Discovering Obsidian Copilot

 One transformative addition to my workflow is the [Obsidian Copilot plugin](https://github.com/logancyang/obsidian-copilot).
 By integrating ChatGPT directly into my vault, it minimises the need for switching between windows, keeping me focused and enhancing productivity.
 Given the low cost relative to its value, it’s been an invaluable asset.